It's almost impossible and surely dangerous for someone to start woodturning alone.

 So, existing equipment includes:

-• Almost every woodturning tool from Robert Sorby, Axminster, Crown, Hamlet, Kelton etc including my ones for advanced courses.
+• Almost every woodturning tool from Robert Sorby, Axminster, Wivamac, Crown, Hamlet, Kelton etc including my ones for advanced courses.

 • Masks, Face shields, Shop Vacuums, Dust extraction, Air Filter